- SPECIAL POPULATIONS

 - Reed, M. B., McCabe, C., Lange, J. E., Clapp, J. D., & Shillington, A. M. (2010).
 The relationship between alcohol consumption and past-year smoking initiation in a sample of undergraduates.
 The American Journal Of Drug And Alcohol Abuse, 36(4), 202-207.

-- U.S. Department of Health and Human Services (2000).
-Reducing Tobacco Use: A Report of the Surgeon General.
+- U.S. Department of Health and Human Services (2014).
+2014 Surgeon General's Report: The Health Consequences of Smoking—50 Years of Progress.
 Atlanta, Georgia: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health.